PostHog/posthog.com/contents/tutorials/churn-rate.md

 ![Lifecycle chart](../images/tutorials/churn-rate/lifecycle-chart.png)

 Once set up, we can click on the dormant part of the chart to get a list of dormant (churned) users.
-We can see their properties, save them as a cohort (which will be useful later) and, most importantly, watch their session recordings.
+We can see their properties, save them as a cohort (which will be useful later), and watch their session recordings.
 This helps us gain insights to lower churn in the next section.

 You can learn more about lifecycle charts in our [product manual](/manual/lifecycle).